onflow/flow-cli/CONTRIBUTING.md

 the output to be saved to a file we should explicitly specify so by using `--save filename.txt` flag and providing the path.

+Result output should include only information that is commonly used and releavant, don't use too much of user screen drowning what’s truly important, instead provide a way to include that data when the user requests by having include, exclude flags.

 ```
 Address  179b6b1cb6755e31